sivanovbg/MQTT-SN_GW_802154_V1/README.md

 This is a very early implementation.
 Part of the whole message list according specs is supported so far.
 Topics should be predefined on the client and gateway sides and are fixed to 2 positions alpha-numeric string.

+Version 1 (V1)

+This is the recent implementation.
+Most of the bugs from VA1 are fixed now.
+Part of the whole message list according specs is supported so far.
+Topics should be predefined on the client and gateway sides and are fixed to 2 positions alpha-numeric string.
+Enjoy!

 Messages supported:

 CONNECT